aleks-latacora/cryptography-blog-post/README.md

 into real-world systems.
 We hope to make things clearer for security practioners and engineers in regard what cryptography nowdays as is and how exciting and unpredictable its future may be.

-### Makwa: delegatable password hashing function
+### Delegatable password hashing

-TBD 1Password whitepaper PDF mentions this hash function as a way to resolve the limitation of clients' computation bottleneck via delegation
+TBD 1Password whitepaper PDF mentions Makwa hash function as a way to resolve the limitation of clients' computation bottleneck via delegation

 ### Slowable encoders